kevin-chalmers/set08103/lectures/lecture04/README.md

 #### Partially Done Work

 Basically, any feature not completed.
-It is a waste as the resources dedicated to the task have provided no return of investment.
+It is a waste as the resources dedicated to the task have provided no Return of Investment (RoI).

 Consider your work as a student.
 If you start an assessment and don't finish and submit it, you have wasted your effort and time (resources).
 It is partially done work, and partially done work is not done.